lisaong/adl/SMDL/Day1/lessons/task3/task.md

 With Embedding (output_dim 2):

-  'We the citizens of Singapore' => 5 words * 2 features per word
+  'we the citizens of singapore' => 5 words * 2 features per word

   'pledge ourselves as one united people' => 6 words * 2 features per word